 By Jinnie Spiegler | ADL Director of Curriculum and Training

 This year, ADL had the opportunity to present three separate sessions at SXSW EDU -- a component of the big annual South by Southwest conference that focuses on teaching and learning.
-ADL’s sessions covered discussing and framing current events in the classroom, acting as and developing better allies, and the role art plays in promoting social justice themes in the classroom.
+ADL’s sessions covered (1) discussing and framing current events in the classroom through an anti-bias lens, (2) acting as and developing better allies, and (3) the role art plays in promoting social justice themes in the classroom.
 An overarching theme was turning teachable moments into enriching classroom conversations.

-Speaking at and attending sessions at SXSW EDU enabled us to hear and participate in lively conversations about controversial topics, and solidified a few key themes as we continue our work in this space.
+Speaking at and attending sessions at SXSW EDU enabled those of us who attended to hear and participate in lively conversations among educators about controversial topics and solidified a few key themes as we continue to do our work in classrooms and schools.

-First, teachers are concerned about current events and how they translate for their students.
-Much of the hate and bias we see in the news is top of mind for teachers.
+First, teachers are concerned about how to talk with young people about the hate and bias we are seeing in the world..
 Teachers are sometimes unsure how to best broach the topic with students, but know they must address it.
-At ADL, we believe that combining current event topics with the key themes of anti-bias training can help students become more civically engaged and better allies to their classmates.
-Taking an active stance on current events, and discussing them with students, removes the stigma around these issues and allows for open dialogue.
+We believe that combining real life events and what’s happening in their schools with the key themes of anti-bias training can help students become more civically engaged and better allies to their classmates.
+Taking an active stance on these issues removes the stigma and allows for open dialogue.
 ADL has and will continue to work alongside educators to discuss ways to bring these conversations into the classroom, so that they are more confident in this practice when they return to their students.

-The second theme we heard while attending sessions at SXSW EDU is that the current system of professional development for teachers is not adequate for handling these issues.
-Teachers want training that focuses on developing and practicing skills that allow them to better connect with students in the classroom.
-Currently, most professional development training is more of a lecture than an opportunity for growth.
-The resources for teachers should be more personalized, differentiated and interactive.
-By allowing teachers to take an active role with the material being taught, they will better recall the information learned and feel more ownership over it.
+The second theme we heard while attending sessions at SXSW EDU is that the current state of professional development for teachers is not adequate for handling these issues.
+Teachers want training that focuses on developing and practicing skills that allow them to better connect with students in the classroom and talk about tough topics.
+Educators would like to see their professional development more personalized, differentiated and interactive.
+By allowing teachers to take an active role with the material being taught, they will feel more ownership over it.
 Then these teachers will be better prepared to discuss bias issues and current events in the classroom.
 Teachers who take a more active role and practice discussing these often-uncomfortable conversations will then be more confident in the classroom setting.